issac-in/javascript-basics/07-dom-manipulation-and-events/README.md

 > How do you attach listeners to groups of nodeS?

 > What is the difference between the return values of `querySelector` and `querySelectorAll`?

+`element.querySelector(selector)` returns a reference to the first match of selector.
+On the other hand, `element.querySelectorAll(selectors)` returns a "nodelist" containing references to all of the matches of the selectors.

 > What do as a "nodelist" contain?